-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated April 8, 2022, in Amendment No. 1 to the Registration Statement (Form S-1 No. 333-269442) and related Prospectus of ZyVersa Therapeutics, Inc. for the registration of shares of its common stock, pre-funded warrants and warrants.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated April 8, 2022, in Amendment No. 1 to the Registration Statement (Form S-1 No. 333-268934) and related Prospectus of ZyVersa Therapeutics, Inc. for the registration of shares of its common stock.